Encrypted-state quantum compilation scheme based on quantum circuit obfuscation for quantum cloud platforms: Encrypted-state quantum compilation scheme

-Inspired by the concept of QiO \cite{zhang2024quantum}, QCSO enables a trusted client to obfuscate the topological structure and gate-type information of a quantum circuit without altering its computational functionality.
+By virtue of the concept of QiO \cite{zhang2024quantum}, QCSO enables a trusted client to obfuscate the topological structure and gate-type information of a quantum circuit without altering its computational functionality.
 The functional equivalence of quantum circuits is achieved by constructing $\Delta$subpath-equivalence.
-To reduce the computational overhead introduced by structural obfuscation, QCSO analyzes the circuit's timing logic to locate candidate positions for insertion.
-Based on this analysis, we design an adaptive decoupling obfuscation algorithm (ADOA).
+To reduce the computational overhead introduced by structural obfuscation, QCSO analyzes the timing logic of the circuit to locate candidate positions for insertion.
+Based on the analysis, we design an adaptive decoupling obfuscation algorithm (ADOA).
 ADOA can take into account both the error suppression of dynamic decoupling and the security protection of the results of the obfuscation circuit.

-The following subsections present the three core techniques of QCSO: construction strategies of $\Delta$subpath-equivalence, ADOA, and probability test distinguisher, followed by the overall design of the QCSO scheme.
+The following subsections describe the three core techniques of QCSO.
+These are the construction strategies of $\Delta$subpath-equivalence, ADOA and the probability testing distinguisher.
+The overall design of the QCSO scheme is then described.